sina-developer/canvas/README.md

 # canvas

-**A simple framework to work with canvas easier - made with webpack**
+**A simple boilerplate to work with canvas easier - made with webpack**

-since coding in js for canvas needs much more coding than normal projects, i decide to create a little framework for managing codes better
+since coding in js for canvas needs much more coding than normal projects, i decide to create a little boilerplate for managing codes better

-in this little framework, i use webpack as build tool also some common functionalities added to make things easier
+in this little boilerplate, i use webpack as build tool also some common functionalities added to make things easier

 ##### How to use it?